golemfactory/yagna-docs/yajsapi/quickstart.md

 [How to get some GLM tokens](../requestor-tutorials/flash-tutorial-of-requestor-development#get-some-test-glm-tokens)
 {% endhint %}

-## Building your first JavaScript application on Golem Network
+## Building your first JavaScript app on Golem Network